odinasoftware/MockWebServer/README.md

     .responseHeaders(["Accept-encoding": "*.*"])
 dispatchMap.add(dispatch1)
 ```
-Not user created two dispates, which correspnd to two responses.
+Now user created two dispates, which correspnd to two responses.
 User will need to add those dispatches to the dispatch map.

 ```swift
 mockWebServer.setDispatch(dispatchMap)